GuruSajjan/ds221-2025/README.md

 #### Output
 Return the highest-numbered junction ID (i.e., junction with the largest index in level order) for each query list such that all the items of the list are present on that junction.

-- The function syntax, input format, and output format are described in the `function_syntax.md` file.
-- Sample input and output for sanity check:
-  * `sample_tests/question2/input.txt`
-  * `sample_tests/question2/output.txt`

-#### Grading
-- 2 marks for code
-- 1 mark for Copilot prompt
-- 4 marks for profiling and report

 -----------------------------------------------------------------------------------------------------------------